-In the field of environmental governance, the United Nations system does offer a wide array of institutional components engaged in global environmental governance, and a host of advantages as a platform to address the planet's twenty first century needs.
-The latter include an institutional nest which lowers transactions costs, a near universal membership that offers legitimacy and the capacity for grand geographic, functional, and burden sharing bargains.
+The United Nations system does offer several advantages: an institutional nest that lowers transactions costs, a near universal membership that offers legitimacy and the capacity for grand geographic, functional, and burden sharing bargains.
 However it also contains some fundamental flaws that explain the systems' decidedly poor performance over the past 55 years.

-The first is that at the very normative core of the entire system stands to this day a complete absence of any recognition of even the existence of the natural environment, let alone its relevance to other concerns or its value in its own right.
+First, at the very normative core of the system stands is a complete absence of any recognition of the existence of the natural environment, let alone its relevance to other concerns or its value in its own right.
 Equally absent are generic principles, such as the precautionary principle, that have importance in the ecological domain.
 Moreover, the Charter simultaneously affirmed a wide range of values and principles whose realization (with the primary exception of human health), involve an increased stress on, or consumption of, unvalued ecological capital.
-Also consistent with the limited levels of scientific knowledge, industrialization and the pollution-resource depletion dynamic of the time, no part of the UN institution itself or the functional agencies it inherited or created were assigned, let alone dedicated to fulfilling, ecological responsibilities.
-Moreover in its key decision-making rules, beginning with the United Nations Security Council and the aggressor enemy state clauses, the UN system permanently entrenched provisions that gave what were to become the least environmentally sensitive principal powers - notably the Soviet Union-Russia and China a predominant role, while confining what were to become more environmentally sensitive major powers - such as Germany and Canada, Italy and Japan - to a secondary rank.
-Such choices made it more difficult for the system to take up, as many bodies such as the World Resources Institute have suggested, the issues of environmental security, broadly defined in a swift, strong and sensitive way (Homer Dixon 1993).
+Also consistent with the limited levels of scientific knowledge, industrialization and the pollution-resource depletion dynamic of the 1945 creation, no part of the UN institution itself or the functional agencies it inherited or created were assigned, let alone dedicated to fulfilling, ecological responsibilities.
+10

+Moreover in its key decision-making rules, beginning with the United Nations Security Council and the aggressor enemy state clauses, the UN system permanently entrenched provisions that gave what were to become the least environmentally sensitive principal powers - notably the Soviet Union-Russia and China -a predominant role, while confining what were to become more environmentally sensitive major powers - such as Germany and Canada, Italy and Japan - to a secondary rank.
+Such choices made it more difficult for the system to take up, as many bodies such as the World Resources Institute have suggested, the issues of environmental security, broadly defined, in a swift, strong and sensitive way (Homer Dixon 1993).

-With such an ideational and institutional foundation, environmental considerations were destined to remain a fragile and far lagging add on and afterthought to the far more powerful established core as the UN system evolved.
-The burst of activity at Stockholm in 1972 and such companion moves as the United Nations Convention on the Law of the Sea (UNCLOS), with its innovative incorporation of the custodianship principle in Article 234, were easily stalled and silenced during the new cold war and the neo-liberal revolution of the first half of the 1980's, until the Bruntland Commission Report of the mid 1980's revived the process.
+With such an ideational and institutional foundation, environmental considerations were destined to remain a fragile and lagging add on and afterthought to the far more powerful established core as the UN system evolved.
+The burst of activity at Stockholm in 1972 and such companion moves as the United Nations Convention on the Law of the Sea